harrybrewer/GameJamCopy/README.md

 The game is developed fully using Java and built in java libraries.
 We made use of JDK version 8.1 to create our game along with the Swing/AWT GUI tool kit for our user interface.

+###
+This is a copy of the project that I and 2 others worked on for the 2019 Game Jam